blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/threatintelscan.md

  * ReversingLabs Scan is limited to images of 6GB or less for local, on-prem services.

 ## Invocation
-To invoke a ReversingLabs scan, which executes in "Intelligent" mode by default, the following must be provided at a minimum:
+To invoke a ReversingLabs scan, which executes in "Intelligent" mode by default, the following must be provided at a minimum in addition to [blackduck_product_name] Server related configuration properties:
  ```
 --detect.tools=THREAT_INTEL
 --detect.container.scan.file.path=<Path to local binary file>
+--detect.project.name=<Use existing or set as a value to be created>
+--detect.project.version.name=<Use existing or set as a value to be created>
 ```

 ## Results